 For more details about people’s presence online, the best face recognition system that could find the social accounts on someone’s picture is SocialCatfish.
 It’s a great way to search with it.
 But the option may not be there sometimes.
 So, use the other search types the site offers if possible.

-In addition to its great member area, it’s secure tool to search social media by image and it works faster than others.
+In addition to its great member area, it’s a secure tool to search social media by image, and it works faster than others.
 There will be a dedicated section on the reports that show members the networks where someone has accounts.